 Colleges and universities look at several factors when determining eligibility for entrance and financial support, such as grade point average and course selection at the previous institution.

 The easiest way to ensure a smooth transition is to begin the transfer process as soon as possible.
-In your first semester at OCC, begin a dialog with Academic Advisors about your goals for transferring.
+In your first semester at OCC, begin a dialog with Advising and Transfer Services staff about your goals for transferring.

 You will also need to: